amoeedm/easy-cms/README.md

 * The current tab open is a `Load Exercises CREATE` Google Sheet.

 Users are notified with alerts when they disregard the assumptions.

+## Contribute

+All Kikora employees are welcome to make any further improvements.